-To support good decision-making, the Fund applies the Myners Principles.

-Disclosure of compliance against the Myners Principles is made annually in the Fund's Annual Report.
+In order to support good decision-making, the Fund applies the Myners Principles.
+Disclosure of the Fund's compliance against the Myners Principles is made annually in the Fund's Annual Report.

 b) Describe management's role in assessing and managing climaterelated risks and opportunities.